taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **The Passionate Programmer** by Chad Fowler
 - **Pragmatic Thinking and Learning: Refactor Your Wetware** by Andy Hunt
 - **Never Split the Difference** by Chris Voss, Tahl Raz
+- Programming Beyond Practices: Be More Than Just a Code Monkey by Gregory T. Brown
 - Effective Programming: More Than Writing Code by Jeff Atwood
 - 97 Things Every Programmer Should Know: Collective Wisdom from the Experts by Kevlin Henney
 - A Brief History of Hackerdom by Raymond.
 Eric S. Raymond